 Square’s IP address ranges are:

-Note: Square devices have an internal firewall and an internal (domain, not IP) whitelist, and perform TLS certificate pinning on all Square endpoints, so you may consider the IP whitelisting on your side redundant depending on your purpose.
-It could make sense to just ensure Square devices can’t access any internal company IP addresses, and leave the rest of the Internet open for Square’s on-device firewall and domain filter.
+Note: Square devices have an internal firewall and an internal (domain, not IP) allowlist, and perform TLS certificate pinning on all Square endpoints, so you may consider the IP allowlisting on your side redundant depending on your purpose.
+It could make sense to ensure Square devices can’t access any internal company IP addresses and leave the rest of the internet open for Square’s on-device firewall and domain filter.